Pelvic Floor Health in NW Calgary

 What is Pelvic Health?

-The pelvic floor is a group of muscles and tissues located at the base of your pelvis.
-It supports the organs within the pelvic cavity, such as the bladder, bowel, and, for some, reproductive organs.
-The pelvic floor also helps with functions like urination, bowel movements, and sexual health.
+The pelvic floor is a group of muscles and tissues at the base of your pelvis.
+It holds up the organs inside the pelvis, like the bladder, bowel, and reproductive organs, for some.
+The pelvic floor also assists with functions such as urinating, bowel actions, and sexual well-being.
 Pelvic health refers to the overall well-being of these muscles and their ability to perform their functions efficiently.

-When pelvic health is compromised, it can lead to a range of issues, including incontinence (leaking urine or stool), pelvic pain, sexual dysfunction, and prolapse (where an organ descends from its normal position).
-Pelvic health issues can affect people of all genders, and the causes and symptoms can vary depending on individual experiences and needs.
+If pelvic health is disrupted, it can result in a variety of issues, such as incontinence (urine or stool leakage), pelvic pain, sexual dysfunction, and prolapse (where an organ descends from its normal position).
+Pelvic health concerns can occur in anyone of any gender, and the causes and symptoms will depend on individual experience and needs.

 Pelvic Health Across Life Stages